 A LEED-certified building may look like other buildings, but there are significant differences.
 A LEED-certified building may have solar panels on its roof and a bike rack out front.
 It may use highly efficient LEDs for lighting.
 Some of the attributes that distinguish a LEED-certified building may not be visible, such as highly efficient heating and cooling systems, extra layers of insulation and water-saving fixtures.

 Why are LEED-certified buildings preferred?

-As more companies focus on sustainability as a value, they seek to ensure that their facilities, and all aspects of operations, meet high standards.
-In addition, a LEED-certified building often uses less energy than a typical warehouse, which makes it more economically efficient to operate.
-Because these structures incorporate more effective climate control and natural light than standard architecture, employees frequently regard LEED-certified buildings as more pleasant places to work.
+As more companies focus on sustainability, they seek to ensure that their facilities, and all aspects of their operations, meet prevailing sustainable design standards.
+In addition, a LEED-certified warehouse often uses less energy than a typical warehouse, which makes it more economical to operate.
+Because LEED buildings incorporate more effective climate control and natural light than standard architecture, employees frequently regard LEED-certified buildings as more comfortable places to work.